hmtosi/kale/README.md

 # To make changes and rebuild, open 2nd tab inside labextension, then
 jlpm build
 ```

 Each time you make changes to the code, you will have to
 copy paste static directory files inside kubeflow-kale-labextension/labextension folder and refresh jupyterlab
 Now, you can test the extension with the notebooks inside the examples directory.

-## FAQ

-To build images to be used as a NotebookServer in Kubeflow, refer to the
-Dockerfile in the `docker` folder.

-Head over to [FAQ](FAQ.md) to read about some known issues and some of the
-limitations imposed by the Kale data marshalling model.

 #### Git Hooks